-- Use writing to examine topics that contain local and personal connections to issues that directly affect both them and their communities. - Become more interested in the implications of a variety of topics on both themselves and their communities. - Contribute to an ongoing conversation about a topic.
+- Examine topics that contain local and personal connections to issues that directly affect both them and their communities. - Become more interested in the implications of a variety of topics on both themselves and their communities. - · Contribute to an ongoing conversation about a topic.